 Regardless of patients’ needs or just “knowing better,” start with plain-speak communication about the practice’s expectations.

 Notify patients of increased safety protocols in advance of their appointments.
-Patients should understand what to expect: mandatory masks, temperature checks, oxygen saturation readings (pulse oximeter), hand sanitization, screening questions, guest limitations or reception room restrictions.
+Patients should understand what to expect: mandatory masks, temperature checks, hand sanitization, screening questions, guest limitations or reception room restrictions.
 Share safety protocols and COVID-19 policies through appointment reminder emails, text messages and phone calls as well as through the practice website and social media pages.
 Providing early notice allows patients to cancel or reschedule if they aren’t comfortable complying with the safety guidelines.
 Reinforce the policies again by displaying signage on the office’s front door and at the front desk to be specific, clear and conspicuous to patients upon their arrival.

 The Centers for Disease Control and Prevention offers guidance on individuals who could be exempt from wearing a face covering.
 These exemptions are generally rare and include children under age 2 years and people of any age with certain disabilities or sensory, cognitive or behavioral disorders.
 Unfortunately, fraudulent “face-mask exemption” cards are circulating in the public, but there is no legitimate boilerplate letter or blanket exception.
 If a patient requests an accommodation for a disability that is not obvious, providers are permitted to request medical documentation that’s personalized to the individual patient’s condition.
 If the patient’s disability is apparent, additional information should only be requested if necessary.